mikegagnon/robodojo/doc/doc/main.md

 for the child bot.

-In our Replication program, we use the parameter 2 to specify that the child will have the Super instruction set, since we want the child to be able to `create` a child of its own.
+In our Replication program, we use the parameter 2 to specify that the child should have the Super instruction set, since we want the child to be able to `create` a child of its own.

 **TODO**: Link to instruction set documentation